 Q. How much does an appraisal cost?

-A. The appraisal fee for a standard Toronto home begins at $495.00 + HST, depending on size.
+A. The appraisal fee for a standard Toronto home begins at $495.00 + HST, depending on size and location.
 The appraisal fee for a standard Toronto condominium or co-op begins at $395.00 + HST.
-Additional effective dates are $295.00 + HST.
+Additional effective dates are $250.00 + HST.
 A firm quote is sent to the client with a letter confirming the assignment once payment is received.
 Payment is requested in advance in order to confirm the inspection appointment and to maintain complete neutrality in the appraisal process.